raygun101/MarkupKit/README.md

 `LMTableView` propagates the following `UITableViewDataSource` calls to a custom data source:

+* `numberOfSectionsInTableView:`
 * `tableView:numberOfRowsInSection:`
 * `tableView:cellForRowAtIndexPath:`

-For sections that are not handled, implementing classes should delegate to the given table view instance.
+In general, it is not necessary to override `numberOfSectionsInTableView:`.
+However, for sections that are not handled, implementing classes should delegate to the given table view instance.
 For example:

     override func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
         let n: Int